keefm6776/ij-artefact-sales-site/README.md

     history and what era it is from.
 3. As a User I want to be able to purchase the artefact if I like it, or leave a bid if I am not willing to pay the price asked.
+4. As a User if I buy an artefact or have a bid accepted, I want to have it delivered to available to have it delivered to an address of my choosing.
-4. As the site's owner I want to be able to manage the items on the site, adding them as they become available to me and to mark them as sold when they sell.
+5. As the site's owner I want to be able to manage the items on the site, adding them as they become available to me and to mark them as sold when they sell.
-5. As the site's owner I want to be able to accept a bid that I deem acceptable for the item.
+6. As the site's owner I want to be able to accept a bid that I deem acceptable for the item.

 ##Database Design

 Before starting this project, I researched various e-commerce websites that are on the web, as mentioned in Credits -> Content, Below.
 I then set about drawing up a database schema for a relational database as per the project requirements.

+Reference Diagrams in Database & UI Design Folder:

+Database Schema.pdf
+Overview Of Database.pdf

 ##UX

 As part of the development process I mocked up wireframes of my recipe site before starting:

-See my repository's file list:

-.PDF .PDF
+Reference Diagrams in Database & UI Design Folder:

+Add+Edit Artefact Screen.pdf
+Artefact For Sale Screen.pdf
+Artefact For Sale Small Screens.pdf
+Cart Screen.pdf
+Checkout Screens.pdf
+Log In SCreens.pdf
+Profile Screens.pdf
+Registration Screens.pdf

-Which are located in the Wireframe directory.
+Which are located in the Database & UI Design Folder.

 ##Features